patience4711/RPI-APS-inverters/README.md

 2022-06-14 A software update to version RPI-ECU-v2_8 is available (see changelog).
 Install this only when you currently use version 2_7<br>
 [ecu_swupdate_14-06-2022.tar](https://1drv.ms/u/s!AkMG5FvUwhedi0w0itFjZ4A_Jc-n?e=bhabdM) <br>

-2022-07-13 The new version RPI-ECU-v3_2 is available.
+2022-08-10 The sd-card image RPI-ECU-v3_3 is available.
 This has to be installed by burning the disk image to an sdcard.
 Before you start please read the instructions.
 If you want to backup and restore your settings and databases, be sure you have version RPI-ECU-v2_3 or above.
 And schedule some time after midnight to perform the migration.
 Please follow the steps in **installation via the sd-card image** , in particular it is important that you expand the filesystem first and than wait for influxdb is running, before restoring your backup!!.

 Please see 'CHANGELOG'
 <br><br>